tsherif/glcheck/README.md

 });
 ```

-A single test can also be selected to run on its own using `glTest.only`:
+A single test can be selected to run on its own using `glTest.only`:

 ```js